secretstartups/handbook/quality/merge-request-triage/index.html.md

 A merge request is considered completely triaged when it:

-- is closed following the [closing policy for issues and merge requests](https://docs.gitlab.com/ee/development/contributing/#closing-policy-for-issues-and-merge-requests).
+- is closed following the [closing policy for merge requests](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#merge-request-ownership).

 This triage process is being done manually on a case-by-case basis by a member of the [GitLab Website Community Team](https://gitlab.com/gitlab-com-community) or the relevant [code owner](https://docs.gitlab.com/ee/user/project/code_owners.html).